turingschool/launch-curriculum/module5/preparation/Week3/Authentication.md

 Discuss your ideas with a cohort-mate - work together to come up with a single plan and send that to your instructors!

 </section>

+## Review Inheritance

+We are going to be using Inheritance for the next few lessons - take a few minutes to refresh your knowledge of inheritance by reviewing the [lesson](/module4/lessons/Week4/Inheritance), and doing additional research!